by Sylvia Keesmaat

 We need to start our discussion of these texts where we start with any other interpretation of the Bible: with the differences between our context and the context in which the Bible was written.
 For instance, when we talk about the clear depictions of tax-collectors as sinners in the gospel accounts, we put that in its context.
 We describe the way that tax-collectors were collaborators with the occupying Roman forces, and how these taxes impoverished the people of Galilee and Judea.
 If we are doing responsible reading, we are careful to distinguish those tax collectors from the people today who work for Revenue Canada or the Internal Revenue Service in the United States.
 This attention to context and the difference between ancient and contemporary context is part of the task of interpretation.

 How does this affect our discussion?
 First of all, in biblical times the idea of same-sex orientation would not have made any sense.
 The assumption was that men were attracted to women and vice versa.
 This was the natural order of things.
-The idea of having a sexual orientation towards people of the same gender was unknown because any notion of sexual orientation was unknown.
+The idea of having a sexual orientation towards people of the same sex was unknown because any notion of sexual orientation was unknown.
 That doesn’t mean that there wasn’t homoerotic sex going on.
 Temple prostitution was a common place for that.
 In addition, in the Roman world, the world of Paul, the sexual abuse of boys, slaves and freedmen was widespread and accepted.
 Such pederasty and sexual use of slaves and freedmen was considered perfectly natural by most of Paul’s contemporaries.
 Does this context have any implications for interpreting our texts?
 We will see that it does below.

 I also need need to point out that sex was often rooted in power in the ancient world.
 (Of course, this is true not just in the ancient world.)
 Sex was often used as a tool to demean and humiliate.